DoroMartoski/SF-Cloud-Consultant-Exam-Notes/README.md

 Marketing users can run campaign reports, configure advanced campaign setup including managing letterheads, html email templates and public documents and mass manage campaign membership.

+Aims of a campaign are lead generation and brand building.
+U can easily track the effectiveness of lead generation campaigns such as direct mail, email blasts, web seminars, conferences and trade shows.
+Add a picklist field called campaign goal with values of lead generation and brand building to analyze your marketing budget by campaign goal.
+Use SF leads reports and list views to create target lists of existing leads for a campaign.
+Existing customers,prospects(leads in SF) and new leads are the main target groups for marketing of goods and services.
+Need to consider how you want to analyze and report on your campaigns when planning how to categorize campaigns.
+Set up campaign influence to see how your campaigns are influencing opportunities.
+Campaign influence tracks pipeline and revenue for multiple campaigns and ties all campaigns of a contact role to that opportunity for pipeline and ROI reporting.
+Every campaign has a specific outcome and in SF this is captured by the values in the Member Status(e.g sent, No Response, Registered-Attended etc)
+All users have read access to Campaigns but only users with the Marketing user check box checked on their user account can CRUD.
+Marketing users can mass manage campaign membership.
+If campaign hierarchy statistics are enabled, a user can aggregate data for a parent campaign and all the campaigns below it in the hierarchy regardless of whether that user has sharing rights to a particular campaign within the hierarchy.